How do I setup a Terra Aranea Bioactive Terrarium?

 A bioactive terrarium is a self-sustaining, self-maintaining, direct replication of the natural ecological cycle that happens on the rainforest or desert biome.
-Each biome is composed of thousands of different detrivores that break down decaying matter to return nutrients back into the soil.
-Detrivores such as isopods and springtails are the most commonly seen.
-As well as detrivores, there are essential biological processes that occur throughout to help breakdown organic matter into viable nutrients not only absorbed by plant roots, but by your substrate as well.
+Each biome is composed of thousands of different detritivores that break down decaying matter to return nutrients back into the soil.
+Detritivores such as isopods and springtails are the most commonly seen.
+As well as detritivores, there are essential biological processes that occur throughout to help breakdown organic matter into viable nutrients not only absorbed by plant roots, but by your substrate as well.

 Why go bioactive?

 In any terrarium the soil is the most important part of the setup.
 The soil is the backbone for live plants, water drainage, and tank maintenance.
 Many times, hobbyists will setup a terrarium and have to break it down months later because of the microbial build up in the soil, as well as the death of plants from using soil that becomes water clogged.
 Having a proper bioactive setup allows for optimum plant growth, but also allows for tank longevity (10+ years without a soil change) if kept properly.
 The detritivores and biological processes established in the tank will break down feces and other decaying matter which recycle nutrients back into the soil, thus keeping the substrate fresh and ready for the next generation.
 It also allows you to provide a natural setup for your wild animal.
 While they are commonly bred in captivity, they are still wild animals that need to be treated as such.

 How do I go bioactive with a Terra Aranea setup?